ur64n/Co2_Emission_and_GDP_Correlation_2004_2019/README.md

   ![France CO2 Emission](charts/France.png)

-## Future Work

-1. **Expanding the Dataset:**
-   - Include more countries to generalize the findings globally.
-   - Add additional variables, such as energy consumption, renewable energy usage, and population data.

-2. **Advanced Statistical Analysis:**
-   - Conduct regression analysis to determine causality between CO2 emissions and GDP.
-   - Introduce machine learning models to predict future trends based on the historical data.

-3. **Automated ETL Pipeline:**
-   - Create an automated pipeline for data extraction, transformation, and loading (ETL) using tools like **Dagster** to handle large datasets dynamically.

-## How to Contribute

-Feel free to submit a pull request if you have any ideas or improvements for the project.
-All contributions are welcome, whether it's code improvements, new analyses, or visualization suggestions.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 This `README.md` provides an overview, instructions for running the scripts, and a description of the project structure.
 Let me know if you'd like to customize or add more details!